 The Confidence of Caesar

 Although young Julius Caesar was merely a private citizen at the time of these occurrences, he carried himself like a leader and people believed him.
 The way he took charge of his own ransom and captivity and stayed productive and unharmed truly shows why he ended up as such a powerful ruler.
-Although he was a bit brash and cocky, his confidence helped him pull it off perfectly.
+Although he was a bit brash and arrogant, his confidence helped him pull it off perfectly.

 Video: Julius Caesar Was Kidnapped By Cilician Pirates